 The amendment to IAS 1 provides a more general approach to the classification of liabilities based on the contractual agreements in place at the reporting date.
 These amendments are effective for the reporting dates beginning on or after January 1, 2023.
+These standards did not have a material impact on the Company.
+Amendments to IAS 1 and

-Amendments to IAS 1 and IFRS Practice Statement 2 - Disclosure of Accounting Policies
+IFRS Practice Statement 2 - Disclosure of Accounting Policies